-Dr. Caroline G GibsonAssistant Professor of Music; Artist in Residence; and Director of Opera/Musical Theatre Workshop Division of Fine Arts Bradford HallRoom G13-F1400 East Main St.Frankfort, KY 40601(502) firstname.lastname@example.org
+Dr. Caroline G GibsonAssistant Professor of Music; Director of Opera/Musical Theatre Workshop School of the Humanities and Performing Arts Bradford HallRoom G13-F1400 East Main St.Frankfort, KY 40601(502) firstname.lastname@example.org

 Dr. CAROLINE G GIBSON, Soprano, is an active performer, has earned the Doctor of Musical Arts Degree (dissertation entitled “An Investigation into Benjamin Britten’s Church Parable: The Burning Fiery Furnace”) from the University of Iowa School of Music, Iowa City, Iowa as a distinguished fellowship recipient; the Master of Music (M.M.) and Bachelor of Arts (B.A.)
 Degrees from the Catholic University of America Benjamin T. Rome School of Music, Washington, D.C. and The University of Maryland, College Park, Maryland, respectively.
 Dr. Gibson is an alumnus of AIMS (American Institute of Musical Studies) in Graz, Austria and The Senese per Musica e L’arte Vocal Program in Siena, Italy.
 Additionally, she is the recipient of Individual Artists Grants from the D.C.
 Commission for the Arts and the National Endowment for the Arts.